cherez/seaslug/README.md

 ```

-You can also specify "Virtual columns" that to simplify interfaces.
+You can also specify "Virtual columns" to simplify interfaces.

 ```
 class Human(db.Table):